peterjmarko/llm-narrative-framework/TESTING.md

 ### Data Preparation Pipeline

-The following table details the testing status for each script in the data preparation pipeline.
+**Milestone Complete:** All four layers of testing for the data preparation pipeline (Core Algorithm, Unit, Orchestration, and Integration) are complete and passing.
+The status of individual components is detailed below.

 --------------------------------------------------------------------------------------------------------------------
 Module                              Cov. (%)        Status & Justification